MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-steps-assign-media.md

 You can add a website link to a step so that operators can see and interact with information outside of [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)].
 For example, you might want to provide a link to a parts diagram, parts inventory system, analytics dashboard, or information about Internet of Things (IoT) sensors.
 Website links let authors create a seamless workflow for operators.

+For more information, see [Add a website link or Power Apps link to a step](website-powerapps-link.md).

 > [!NOTE]
 > Only one website link can be added to each step.